Skip to main content

 Parental Leave

-- Maternity Leave: Expecting mothers are entitled to 18 weeks of paid maternity leave, beginning four weeks prior to the expected due date.
+• Maternity Leave: Expecting mothers are entitled to 18 weeks of maternity leave in accordance with Maltese law.

 Other Mandatory Benefits

-- Probationary Period: Employment contracts may include a negotiable probationary period.
+• Probationary Period: Employment contracts may include a probationary period in line with law.

-- Severance Pay: Employees may receive severance pay in cases of redundancy or unjust dismissal.
+• Severance Pay: Employees may receive compensation in particular cases such as redundancy or unjust dismissal, depending on the circumstances and applicable law.

-- Social Security: Employers contribute to a social security system that provides unemployment benefits and pensions.
+• Social Security: Employers contribute to a social security system that provides pensions and other benefits.

 Supplementary Benefits